-There has also been strong coordination effort between COFEPRIS and pharmaceutical companies tending to the self-regulation of advertising, which is still monitored.
+There has also been a strong coordinated effort between COFEPRIS and pharmaceutical companies tending to the self-regulation of advertising, which is still monitored.

-As for any important examples where action has been taken against over-the-counter pharmaceutical companies, it is worth mentioning that COFEPRIS has imposed large fines against specific over-thecounter medications manufacturers for using misleading advertising related to its products, inciting the public to self-medicate and taking their products at the first symptom without consulting a doctor.
+As for any important examples where action has been taken against over-the-counter pharmaceutical companies, it is worth mentioning that COFEPRIS has imposed large fines against specific over-the-counter medication manufacturers for using misleading advertising related to its products, inciting the public to self-medicate and taking their products at the first symptom without consulting a doctor.

-Regarding the possibilities for competitors to take direct actions related to advertising infringements, the General Health Law and the Regulations of the Health Law regarding advertising, both contemplate the possibility of a so-called "people's action", which is a complaint filed before COFEPRIS regarding a breach of the provisions of the law.
-Issues related to unfair competition are directly addressed in question 1.9 below.
+Regarding the possibilities for competitors to take direct actions related to advertising infringements, the HL and the HLR, regarding advertising, both contemplate the possibility of a so-called "people's action", which is a complaint filed before COFEPRIS regarding a breach of the provisions of the law.
+Issues related to unfair competition will be directly addressed in question 1.9 below.

-The Industry Code of Practice empowers CETIFARMA to supervise and impose monetary sanctions to members in breach of these Codes.
+The Industry Codes of Practice empower CETIFARMA to supervise and impose monetary sanctions on members in breach of these Codes.

-1.8 What is the relationship between any self-regulatory process and the supervisory and enforcement function of the competent authorities?
+1.8 What is the relationship between any selfregulatory process and the supervisory and enforcement function of the competent authorities?
 Can and, in practice, do, the competent authorities investigate matters drawn to their attention that may constitute a breach of both the law and any relevant code and are already being assessed by any self-regulatory body?
 Do the authorities take up matters based on an adverse finding of any self-regulatory body?

 COFEPRIS's supervisory and enforcement functions are supplemented by the Codes enforced by CETIFARMA.
-This selfregulatory process, therefore, does not preclude the statutory powers of COFEPRIS, which, at its discretion, may or may not take into account findings from the self-regulatory body.
+This self-regulatory process, therefore, does not preclude the statutory powers of COFEPRIS, which, at its discretion, may or may not take into account findings from the self-regulatory body.